 as to ensure that the various measures approved, and the various powers available, for the purpose of recording, conserving, and presenting the places of cultural heritage significance in the State are utilised effectively.

 [Section 7 amended by No. 49 of 1996 s.
-64; No. 77 of 2006 s.
-17.]
+64; No. 77 of 2006 Sch.
+1 cl.
+83(5).]

-8. Powers of the Council
+8. Powers of Council

 (1) Subject to section 6, the Council may do all things that are necessary or expedient to enable the Council to carry out its functions.